2014–15 Auburn Tigers women's basketball team

-The 2014–15 Auburn Tigers women's basketball team will represent Auburn University during the 2014–15 NCAA Division I women's basketball season.
-The Tigers, led by third year head coach Terri Williams-Flournoy, play their home games at Auburn Arena and were a members of the Southeastern Conference.
+The 2014–15 Auburn Tigers women's basketball team represented Auburn University during the 2014–15 NCAA Division I women's basketball season.
+The Tigers, led by third year head coach Terri Williams-Flournoy, played their home games at Auburn Arena and were a members of the Southeastern Conference.
 They finished the season 12–17, 3–13 in SEC play to finish in thirteenth place.
-They advanced to the second round of the SEC women's tournament which they lost Texas A&M.
+They advanced to the second round of the SEC women's tournament, where they lost Texas A&M.